Git Quick Start Guide

 $ git merge dev

-// After the merge is complete, you can delete the dev branch
+// After merging, you can delete the dev branch

-If there are conflicts between the local and remote branches (or local branches), you can cancel the merge to revert the local branch to its prior state.
+If there are conflicts between the local and remote branches (or local branches), you can abort the merge to revert the local branch to its state before the merge.

 1